xiaoylu/leetcode_category/Javascript/Readme.md

 JavaScript does not support namespaces.
 All the code shares a single global namespace which is the window object in the browser.
 Always be careful NOT to pollute the global namespace.

+How to achieve namespaces in Javascript?

+* Use `var` to declare local variables inside functions
+* Declare objects which has `this` keyword

 Anonymous Immediate Function
 ---
 The anonymous immediate function is the function wrapped in parentheses